The Four Pillars of Defamation Law (AKA, What You Must Prove To Win A Defamation Lawsuit)

 - Don’t claw back ASAP.
-Though your temper may be rightly piqued by false public accusations, it isn’t wise to bite back.
+Your temper may be rightly piqued by false public accusations, but don’t bite back.
 If you can stay calm in a response to an online detractor, by all means, reply calmly.
 But if there’s a chance your reply will read as snarky, temper-filled or otherwise off-putting, refrain from replying.
 Let your calmer head prevail before responding.

 - Contact an attorney and explain the situation.
-Find out the best legal options for your unique situation.
+Find out the best legal options for your situation.
 Depending on the jurisdiction, you’ve got between one and three years to file a claim.
 Let a qualified attorney hear the facts of the case; let him or her tell you if you have a viable defamation claim.
-You can also learn the basics of defamation law here.

 Kelly / Warner handles all types of defamation law cases.
 Click here to learn more about our defamation legal practice.
 To speak with an attorney about your situation, contact us.